jaesung-cs/splatstream/DETAILS.md

 After rendering finishes, `vkCmdBlitImage` command copies to an image of `R8G8B8A8_UNORM` format.
 Value clipping between range [0, 1] is automatically performed by blitting.

+## Triangle vs. Quad vs. Octagon, Triangle List vs. Strip vs. Fan
+The 2d oval splat range can be covered with different geometries: triangle, quad, octagon, any regular polygon.

+As the number of vertices increases, the oval area can be bound more tightly, thus reducing number of fragment shader invocation.
+However, it also increases the length of index buffer, the number of vertex shader invocation, and memory read accesses.

+For polygons more complex than polygon, one can still use TRIANGLE_LIST drawing multiple triangles, but TRIANGLE_STRIP and TRIANGLE_FAN are also available and intriguing options.

+For example, for octagon covering a circle of radius 1:
+- vertices: $r \cdot (\cos(\theta), \sin(\theta))$ where $r = 1 / \cos(\pi / 8)$, $\theta = 2 \pi i / 8$, $i = 0..7$.
+- TRIANGLE_LIST: [0, 1, 2, 0, 2, 3, 0, 3, 4, 0, 4, 5, 0, 5, 6, 0, 6, 7], 18 indices.
+- TRIANGLE_STRIP: [0, 1, 7, 2, 6, 3, 5, 4, RESTART], 9 indices.
+- TRIANGLE_FAN: [0, 1, 2, 3, 4, 5, 6, 7, RESTART], 9 indices.

+Note that Metal doesn't support TRIANGLE_FAN but the error message from MoltenVK doesn't say it, reporting undefined behavior instead.

+Also, modern hardwares take advantages of vertex caches the most from TRIANGLE_LIST, compared to TRIANGLE_STRIP or TRIANGLE_FAN.

+Overall, at this moment, it is found that quad makes the best balance; not too large covered area and the vertex shader invocations, input assembly with TRIANGLE_LIST.

 ## Double Buffering
 ...